You have spent your time at Abbey Road Institute working hard and immersing yourself in all of the learning and

 Michiel Mutsaerts graduated in 2017 from Abbey Road Institute Amsterdam.
 He was part of the first class to graduate and even got to perform with his band “The Stangs” at the graduation ceremony in Abbey Road Studios.
-Michiel really is a creative and musical Jack of all trades.
-As an intern at Wisseloord Studios, he not only did the setting up/assisting at sessions and patching outboard gear, but simultaneously designed Wisseloord’s new website.
+Michiel really proved he was a creative and musical Jack of all trades when he was an intern at Wisseloord Studios.
+Not only did he setup, patch outboard gear and assist on sessions, but simultaneously also designed Wisseloord’s new website.

 Following the internship, Michiel got together with fellow alumnus Dieter Boels to set up their company Soundmarker.
 Soundmarker is a free online tool to share high quality audio, stream & communicate privately during the process of creating music.
 Soundmarker has been considered as one of NAMM 2019 best new releases.